Obarun/66/doc/status.md

 # status

-This command displays information about services.
+This command displays information about service.

 ## Interface